uwdata/errudite/README.md

 grouping and rewriting results.
 While not strictly necessary, it makes their application much more straightforward.

+Note that the GUI is meant to be released as-is -- _We do not expect it to be extended to other tasks._
+As such, the frontend code is not as well-documented as the backend code.
+**If you are interested in using Errudite for your own task, please consider using [Errudite package in JupyterLab](#jupyterLab-tutorial)**.
+It wraps almost all the Errudite functions (except for query auto-complete and programming-by-demonstration), and allows you to customize for your own task.

 To get a taste of GUI for the machine comprehension task, you should first download a cache folder for preprocessed [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) instances, which will help you skip the process of running your own preprocessing.
 Say we want to use the preprocessed SQuAD dataset,